-To take a look at out how organizers work and who would (or wouldn’t) benefit from their services, we asked five Checkbook staffers to try out professional neat freaks on each of their very different projects, ranging from a wreck of a family room to a space-challenged clothes closet to a mountain of mail.
-They share their experiences in the articles that follow.
-Below, we provide advice on how to choose and hire an organizer.
+To examine how organizers work and who would (or maybe wouldn’t) benefit from their services, we asked six staffers and friends-of-Checkbook to try out professional neat freaks on each of their very different projects, ranging from a junked-up garage to a kitchen that needed a new space-saving scheme to a designer needing pics indexed for a digital project to a blind author needing help sorting piles of paperwork.
+In the articles that follow, our guinea pigs share their experiences and takeaways.

-We found that consultants offer a wide range of work styles.
+We found that pro organizers offer a wide range of work styles.
 Some are hands-on, coming in and tossing and stacking stuff alongside their clients; others just survey the mess and suggest improvements.
-Surprisingly, although we expected organizers to recommend purchasing expensive materials and furniture to stuff everything into, they barely mentioned buying bins, boxes, and hooks; most projects simply involved corralling and throwing out stuff.
+Surprisingly, although we expected organizers to recommend purchasing expensive furniture, bins, boxes, hooks, and other materials to cram everything into, they were conservative in recommending these purchases.

-Overall, our most disorganized staffers saw the most benefit from calling in a pro; each said they’d hire help again.
-Our tidier bunch generally agreed their organizers provided some ideas and benefits, but after learning tips on how to tackle their messes, they doubted they’d shell out again for these services.
+Overall, we find that those who are disorganized or messy tend to get the most benefit from bringing in a pro; tidier folks often agree organizers provide some ideas and help, but after learning tips on how to tackle their messes, they often doubt they’d shell out again for these services.